vccvisualization/vccvisualization.github.io/_people/hadwiger.md

 - 2000 - 2004: Researcher in Basic Research on Visualization and Medical Visualization, VRVis Research Center, Vienna, Austria.

 ### Awards
+- Honorable Mention for Best Paper Award at IEEE VIS 2025.
 - Best Paper Award at IEEE VIS 2023.
 - Honorable Mention for Best Paper Award at IEEE VIS 2021.
 - Best Paper Award at CGI 2021.